Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

 <a name="deletedataset"></a>
 # **DeleteDataset**
-> Dataset DeleteDataset (string organizationId, string datasetId)
+> void DeleteDataset (string organizationId, string datasetId)

 Delete a dataset